stnjs/wen365/ARCHITECTURE.md

 ## Overview

-HODL Tracker is a modern crypto portfolio tracking application built with **Nuxt 4** and **Vue 3**.
+Wen365 is a modern crypto portfolio tracking application built with **Nuxt 4** and **Vue 3**.
 The application follows a **layered architecture** with clear separation of concerns between the client-side application, server-side API, and shared types.

 ### Core Features